The Seven

 Site Search & Map

-Situated off the coast of Honduras, Roatan is one of the three Bay Islands, and is the undiscovered secret of vacationers from the colder North and South American locations that are looking for a tropical vacation destination with a variety of water activities, un-crowded white, soft powdered beaches, and inexpensive hotels and restaurants.
+Roatan, Honduras, off the caribbean coast of Honduras, is the undiscovered secret of vacationers looking for a tropical vacation destination with a variety of water activities, un-crowded white, soft powdered beaches, and inexpensive hotels and restaurants.

 Roatan is a long narrow island of almost 40 miles in length.
 It is a beautiful island with mountains and lush green tropical foliage.